aws-samples/amazon-cloudwatch-auto-alarms/README.md

        git clone https://github.com/aws-samples/amazon-cloudwatch-auto-alarms
 2. Configure the AWS CLI with credentials for your AWS account.
 This walkthrough uses temporary credentials provided by AWS Single Sign On using the **Command line or programmatic access** option.
 This sets the **AWS_ACCESS_KEY_ID**, **AWS_SECRET_ACCESS_KEY**, and **AWS_SESSION_TOKEN** AWS environment variables with the appropriate credentials for use with the AWS CLI.
+3. Create an Amazon SNS topic that CloudWatchAutoAlarms will use for notifications.
+You can use this sample Amazon SNS CloudFormation template to create an SNS topic.
+Leave the OrganizationID parameter blank, it is used for multi-account deployments.

+       aws cloudformation create-stack --stack-name cloudwatch-auto-alarms-sns-topic \
+       --template-body file://CloudWatchAutoAlarms-SNS.yaml \
+       --parameters ParameterKey=OrganizationID,ParameterValue="" \
+       --region <enter your aws region id, e.g. "us-east-1">
-3. Create an S3 bucket that will be used to store and access the CloudWatchAutoAlarms lambda function deployment package if you don't have one.
+4. Create an S3 bucket that will be used to store and access the CloudWatchAutoAlarms lambda function deployment package if you don't have one.
 You can use [this sample S3 CloudFormation template](./CloudWatchAutoAlarms-S3.yaml).
 You can leave the AWS Organizations ID parameter blank if this lambda function will only be deployed in your current account:

        aws cloudformation create-stack --stack-name amazon-cloudwatch-auto-alarms-s3-bucket \
         --template-body file://CloudWatchAutoAlarms-S3.yaml \
         --parameters ParameterKey=OrganizationID,ParameterValue="" \
         --region <enter your aws region id, e.g. "us-east-1">
-4. Update the environment variables in the [CloudWatchAutoAlarms CloudFormation template](./CloudWatchAutoAlarms.yaml) to configure default settings such as alarm thresholds.
+5. Update the environment variables in the [CloudWatchAutoAlarms CloudFormation template](./CloudWatchAutoAlarms.yaml) to configure default settings such as alarm thresholds.
-5. Create a zip file containing the CloudWatchAutoAlarms AWS Lambda function code located in the [src](./src) directory.
+6. Create a zip file containing the CloudWatchAutoAlarms AWS Lambda function code located in the [src](./src) directory.
 This is the deployment package that you will use to deploy the AWS Lambda function.
 On a Mac, you can use the zip command:

        zip -j amazon-cloudwatch-auto-alarms.zip src/*
-6. Copy the **amazon-cloudwatch-auto-alarms.zip** file to your S3 bucket.
+7. Copy the **amazon-cloudwatch-auto-alarms.zip** file to your S3 bucket.

        aws s3 cp amazon-cloudwatch-auto-alarms.zip s3://<bucket name>